 Famine: The Geography of Scarcity

-This subject explains the physical and social drivers of famines and related crises in social-ecological systems, including the collapse of civilizations and violent conflicts seemingly triggered by scarcity of food, water, and arable land.
-It proposes theories that explain famines and crises of scarcity, and tests these with evidence and cases studies.
-In this way the subject introduces key issues, concepts, and theories central to geography, development, environmental studies, and environmental science.
-The subject is interdisciplinary, providing student a broad range of knowledge and analytical tools.
-Specifically, the subject draws together science and social science, introducing stud...
+There are over 800 million people in the world who are chronically malnourished, and world hunger is rising.
+Yet the world already produces enough food to feed 1.5 times the global population.
+This subject explains the physical and social drivers of hunger, famines, and related crises in social-ecological systems.
+It proposes theories that explain famines and crises of scarcity, and tests these with evidence and case studies.
+In this way the subject introduces key issues, concepts, and theories central to geography, development, environmental studies and environmental science.

 Detailed Information GEOG10001

 Anthropology explores the different ways people live their lives.
 In this subject, an introduction to foundational knowledge in the discipline, you will be exposed to a variety of social and cultural forms around the world and the methods and theories developed to understand them as diverse expressions of a shared human condition.
 Topical issues that will be encountered include how different peoples around the world experience and react to pleasure, suffering and death; use ritual, religion and magic to understand and change their worlds; organise their sexual and family lives and their friendship networks; create and maintain their identities; and maintain and resist the relations of pow...